Gestalt Therapy Techniques: Embracing the Here and Now for Personal Growth

 Gestalt therapy techniques can offer several benefits:

-In the words of Fritz Perls, "Awareness, per se, can be curative."
-By immersing ourselves in the present moment and fully engaging with our experiences, we pave the way for profound personal growth and transformation.
+In Fritz Perls's words, "Awareness, per se, can be curative."
+By immersing ourselves in the present moment and fully engaging curiously with our experiences, we pave the way for profound personal growth and transformation.

 Reach out today for a free consultation with a Gestalt Therapist in Boulder, CO.